MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 To create a new environment:

 1. Open your Teams app project in Visual Studio Code.
-1. Select the Teams Toolkit from the Visual Studio Code activity bar.
+1. Select the Teams Toolkit icon from the Visual Studio Code activity bar.
-1. Select **+** > **Create new environment** under **ENVIRONMENT**.
+1. Select the **+** icon in the **ENVIRONMENT** section.
+1. Enter a name for the environment and select Enter.

    :::image type="content" source="../assets/images/teams-toolkit-v2/create-new-environment.png" alt-text="Screenshot shows environment ":::

-If you've more than one environment, you need to select an existing environment to create the new environment.

-### Target environment
+## Targeting an enviroment

-Teams Toolkit prompts you to select a target environment when you have multiple remote environments.
+When you have multiple environments and select the Provision, Deploy, or Publish menu items, Teams Toolkit prompts you to select a target environment.

    :::image type="content" source="../assets/images/teams-toolkit-v2/target-environment.png" alt-text="Screenshot shows production selected in environment.":::